Mike Guevremont

 — Citizen's Communications Committee

-The Citizens Communication Committee was created as a structured resident forum for deeper two-way communication outside quarterly town halls.
-It is meant to make sure Redbud leadership hears from different neighborhoods, life stages, and viewpoints, then turns recurring concerns into clearer communication and better follow-through.
+The Citizens Communication Committee was created by Mike to strengthen direct, practical communication with residents across the Redbud District.
+It is built as a repeatable forum for deeper two-way conversation outside quarterly town halls, so district leadership hears from different neighborhoods, life stages, and viewpoints before issues harden into frustration.

 1